jdaw1/placemat/Documentation/code_injection.md

 * At the individual glass level (and thus available to glass-level settings such as `InlineTitlesMaxNumberContours`, as well as to one-glass situations such as the pre-pour pages) there will also be:

-	- `WithinPage`, being number of the glass on this page, thus running from zero to one less than the number of glasses on page `SheetNum` or `TastingSheetNum`.
+	- `WithinPage`, being number of the glass on this page, thus running from zero to one less than the number of glasses on page `SheetNum` or `TNSheetNum`.

 	- `WithinTitles`, being number of item in the array `Titles` (and hence also of `Circlearrays`, `Abovetitles`, `Belowtitles`, `Overtitles`, `Subtitles`, and `FillTexts`).